RikFabri/CHIP8-Emulator/README.md

 # CHIP8-Emulator
-A CHIP-8 VM/interpreter written as a way to experiment with Cmake, QT and dabble into emulators
+A cross-platform CHIP-8 VM/interpreter written as a way to experiment with Cmake, QT and dabble into emulators

 The emulator doesn't play sound, altho the relevant opcodes are there

+### Installing
+Windows users can download a portable install [here](https://github.com/RikFabri/CHIP8-Emulator/releases).<br>
+I don't provide any linux binaries at the moment, but I have compiled it on manjaro myself to make sure it works.

 ### Input
 Chip-8 programs can react to A-F and 0-9, For example, the brix and breakout keybindings are 4 and 6 for left and right.